 Monica: No, but I am sure Gregor will.
 He is my yoga-google!
-I think is on the second chapter though.
+I think is in the second chapter though.

-Marianna: So, you started meditation before you started practising ashtanga yoga and now we are all focused so much in the asana.
-I was never taught pranayama and meditation before I practised with you, so what do you have to say about this?
+Marianna: So, you started meditation before you started practicing ashtanga yoga and now we are all focused so much in the asana.
+I was never taught pranayama and meditation before I practiced with you, so what do you have to say about this?